sumocoders/Framework/src/SumoCoders/FrameworkCoreBundle/Resources/doc/deployment/deployment.md

 * locales: enter an array with the languages that should be available
 * locale: enter the default locale
 * secret: this should be a random string
-* errbit_api_key: the api key you have created for this project
+* sentry.dsn: the sentry api key you have created for this project

 When this is done you have two options: creating an empty database, or putting your local database online.